liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-writing-your-first-liferay-application/01-writing-your-first-liferay-application-intro.markdown

 2. Select `New` &rarr; `Liferay Module Project`

-3. Enter `guestbook-mvc` for the Project name.
+3. Enter `guestbook-web` for the Project name.

 4. Use the `gradle-module` Build type.

 5. Select the `mvc-portlet` for Project Template Name.
 Click *Next*.

-6. Enter `com.liferay.docs.guestbook` for the package name.
+7. Enter "Guestbook" for the class name and `com.liferay.docs.guestbook` for the package name.
 Click *Finish*.

 Because Gradle automatically manages dependencies for you, it may take a while for your project to be created the first time, as its dependencies must be